BPitts8019/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM is an acronym that means Document Object model.
+It is an interface that allows JavaScript, and other programming languages, to interact with the HTML of a web page.

 2. What is an event?

+An event is something that is triggered as the result of something else happening in a web page. (e.g. a button click, the mouse moved over an element, or even a web page completed loading)

 3. What is an event listener?

+An event listener is a construct that waits for a specified event to happen.
+Once it does, the event listener will call an event handler; a set of code used to create the expected results of the given event.

 4. Why would we convert a NodeList into an Array?

+NodeLists are array-like objects in JavaScript.
+They have similar functionality and are iterable, but they don�t have all of the functionality that an Array does.
+If you want to use the map, reduce, or filter helper functions, then the NodeList will need to be converted to an Array before doing so.

 5. What is a component?

+A component is a group of HTML elements that are generated dynamically via JavaScript, or other programming languages, and added to the DOM.
+They are typically necessary when building a web page using data from a database or other sources.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product